 Look to these foods if you need an extra boost in terms of protein and vitamin intake, mineral absorption, or gut health.

-- Fermented foods (for dairy-free, gut-aiding bacteria): miso paste, natto, tempeh kimchi, sauerkraut
+- Fermented foods (for dairy-free, gut-aiding bacteria): Miso paste, natto, tempeh kimchi, and sauerkraut

 - Nutritional yeast (for vitamin B12 and protein)

-Next time you’re shopping on Amazon, stock up on these vegan snacks too!
+Next time you’re shopping on the interweb, stop getting distracted by dank memes and stock up on these vegan snacks instead.

 While you can be pretty sure that, say, strawberries are going to be vegan, food manufacturers can be pretty sneaky when it comes to slipping in ingredients that come from an animal.